ycexiao/scikit-package/README.rst

 Acknowledgements
 ----------------

-This GitHub repository is built and maintained with `scikit-package <https://billingegroup.github.io/scikit-package/>`_ as well.
+This GitHub repository is built and maintained with the help of `scikit-package <https://billingegroup.github.io/scikit-package/>`_ as well.